jlapeyre/mext/alt_eigen/README.txt

 (%i1) load("./ibuild.mac");
 (%i2) mext_test();

+The code is split into two files, one of which is compiled.
-By default only compiled code is installed.
-To install only source, change ':load-only nil' to ':load-only t' in alt_eigen.system before building.
+To install only source, change ':load-only nil' to ':load-only t' everywhere in alt_eigen.system before building.
 But, I saw no change in the number of tests passed with compiled vs.  source code.

 To run the code in a subsequent maxima session: